Calcium on Mortality

 Supplemental calcium without a high dietary calcium intake did not exhibit increased mortality.
 A later meta-analysis found slightly different effects for calcium on mortality. ref A case is starting to be built up. ref ref Other articles on this website deal with these.

 A serving of dairy has about 300 mg. of calcium.
 That is the amount in an eight ounce glass of milk.
 Many glasses hold more than 8 oz.
 Plus, calcium is added to many other foods, like orange juice, breakfast cereals, and granola bars.
-It is far to easy to reach 1400 mg of calcium if dairy is consumed.
+It is far to easy to reach over a 1000 mg of calcium if dairy is consumed.

 There are probably a number of factors that influence calcium directions in the body.
 This next reference talks about the ratio of phosphorus to calcium. ref Phosphorus is also present in many cola drinks.
 Another vital factor is the balance between calcium and magnesium.
 Ideally it should be about one and a half to one.
 Check out magnesium facts here. (especially the CA:MG ratio on colon cancer polyps)